0-Eclipse-0/EclipseBot/README.md

 # EclipseBot
-A twitch bot for MsGtGunny
+A twitch bot for MsGtGunny to replace RevloBot with.